catelinn/data-analysis-portfolio/README.md

 [An Analysis of a DVD rental business using SQL](https://github.com/catelinn/data-analysis-portfolio/blob/master/SQL%20Projects/An-Analysis-of-DVD-Rental-Business-Using-SQL.ipynb)

 This project is completed using SQL and Pandas, Matplotlib libraries.
-I manage to explore the marketing and financial performance of this fictional DVD rental business by following the main EDA workflow: prepare questions and data, process data, analyze data and make visualization to tell the story of the data.
+I explored the marketing and financial performance of a fictional DVD rental business by following the main EDA workflow: prepare questions and data, process data, analyze data and make visualization to tell the story of the data.
 I have also included a multiple linear regression study to estimate the pastdue amount of unpaid rentals.